vicmonmena/udacity-react-redux-start/README.md

 ![REF from react](./docs/react-ref.jpg)

 React will call the ref callback with the DOM element when the component mounts, and call it with null when it unmounts.
 Refs are guaranteed to be up-to-date before `componentDidMount` or `componentDidUpdate` fires.

+# Note abput methos

+## componentDidMount

+[componentDidMount()](https://reactjs.org/docs/react-component.html#componentdidmount) is invoked immediately after a component is mounted (inserted into the tree)...If you need to load data from a remote endpoint, this is a good place to instantiate the network request.

+## forceUpdate

+By default, when your component’s state or props change, your component will re-render.
+If your render() method depends on some other data, you can tell React that the component needs re-rendering by calling [forceUpdate()](https://reactjs.org/docs/react-component.html#forceupdate).

+Calling [forceUpdate()](https://reactjs.org/docs/react-component.html#forceupdate) will cause render() to be called on the component, skipping shouldComponentUpdate().
+This will trigger the normal lifecycle methods for child components, including the shouldComponentUpdate() method of each child.
+React will still only update the DOM if the markup changes.